marclove/handbook/becoming-a-gaslighter.md

 # Becoming a Gaslighter

-One of the original motivations for creating Gaslight was create a place where awesome people could work together.
+One of the original motivations for creating Gaslight was to create a place where awesome people could work together.
 We are always open to talking with interesting people about working together.

 Eventually, everyone who is a "gaslighter" is a full-time employee.
 We value pair programming, teamwork, and collaboration.
 At this time we